suntorytimed/resourcespace/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/suntorytimed/resourcespace?style=flat-square)](https://hub.docker.com/r/suntorytimed/resourcespace)

-A docker image for ResourceSpace based on Ubuntu 20.04 LTS including OpenCV, poppler and php7.4.
-Older versions of ResourceSpace (9.2 and 9.3) are still based on 18.04 LTS and don't include poppler but xpdf.
-They also use php7.2.
+A docker image for ResourceSpace based on Ubuntu:latest container including OpenCV, poppler and php8.1.

 Please report any issues on GitHub: https://github.com/suntorytimed/resourcespace-docker/issues

-Starting with ResourceSpace 9.4 the containers are going to be based on Ubuntu:latest (currently 20.04 LTS), as I tested poppler as a proper xpdf replacement - which isn't shipped in 20.04 anymore - in ResourceSpace.

 ## docker-compose example

-In this example I use the pre-existing nginx proxy from my Nextcloud instance which also includes a Let'sEncrypt compantion to enforce https.
+In this example I use the pre-existing nginx proxy of my Nextcloud instance, which also includes a Let'sEncrypt companion to enforce https.

 ```Dockerfile
 version: "2"